Gordon Cummins: Catherine Mulcahy

 On Thursday, 12 February, Cummins accosted a 25-year-old prostitute named Catherine Mulcahy in Regent Street.
-Mulcahy—who sold sex using the alias Kathleen King—agreed to take him to her flat in nearby Southwick Street.
+Mulcahy—who used the alias Kathleen King—agreed to take him to her flat in nearby Southwick Street.
 The two travelled to her flat via taxi, with Cummins giving her the agreed fee of £2 in advance.
-Upon entering her flat, Mulcahy lit her gas fire and began removing her clothes but did not remove her boots.
+Upon entering her flat, Mulcahy lit her gas fire and began removing her clothes, but did not remove her boots.
 She later stated a "strange smile" appeared on Cummins's face as she removed her clothing, lay upon her bed and beckoned him to join her.
 He removed his clothes, then approached Mulcahy, clambered atop her, slammed his knees into her stomach and attempted to strangle her as he pinned her body to the bed with his own weight.
 Mulcahy fought her attacker, kicking his stomach with her boot and breaking free of his grasp as Cummins fell to the floor beside her bed.
 Mulcahy then ran screaming from her flat to the house of a neighbour.

 Possibly as a means of deterring Mulcahy from reporting the assault to police, Cummins partially dressed himself before approaching her neighbour's flat.
 He then gave her a further eight £1 notes, stating: "I'm sorry.
 I think I had too much to drink this evening" as Mulcahy repeatedly shrieked her belief he was a murderer.
 Cummins then grabbed his coat and fled, unwittingly leaving his RAF webbing belt at her address.

 Doris Jouannet

 Shortly after his assault upon Mulcahy, Cummins encountered 32-year-old Doris Jouannet (also known as Olga).
-Jouannet was last seen alive at approximately 10:20 p.m. on 12 February by a friend named Beatrice Lang, with whom she drank a shot of whiskey at a corner-house tearoom.
-According to Lang, Jouannet stated she intended to visit a regular client whom she referred to as "The Captain".
+Jouannet was last seen alive at approximately 10:20 p.m. on 12 February by a friend named Beatrice Lang, with whom she drank a shot of whisky at a corner-house tearoom.
+According to Lang, Jouannet stated she intended to visit a regular client whom she referred to as "the Captain".
 The two then parted company on Oxford Street.
 Shortly thereafter, Jouannet encountered Cummins, accepted his proposal, and took him to the two-room ground-floor flat at 187 Sussex Gardens, Bayswater, that she shared with her husband.

 The following evening, Doris's husband, Henri, returned to the flat he shared with his wife.
 Noting the bedroom door locked, he unsuccessfully attempted to pry the door open before phoning the police, who dispatched a constable named William Payne to the property.

 Urging Henri to remain in the hallway, Payne pried the door open and turned on the light, discovering Jouannet's body—naked except for an open black nightgown—lying diagonally across the bed with her left hand placed between her legs.
 A silk stocking was knotted around her neck.
 Payne then exited the room, stating to Henri, "I must advise you not to go in that room".
 He then returned to the Paddington Police Station to request the station officer alert Scotland Yard's Criminal Investigation Department and the divisional surgeon to his discovery.